-A company called Platio makes solar panels out of plastic waste - and then uses them as pavements.
+A company in Hungary is making solar panels out of plastic waste - then using them as pavements.

 So how does it work?